timrowledge/pca9685servodaemon/README.md

 Originally inspired by Richad Hirst's servoblaster

 This daemon creates /dev/pca9685servo and waits for input.
-Writing 0=50% to /dev/pca9685 woud set the pwm duty cycle of output 0 to 50%.
+Writing 0=50% to /dev/pca9685 would set the pwm duty cycle of output 0 to 50%.
 Read the help info by running the daemon locally with '-h' to see - --help              this incredibly helpful message --cycle-time=Nus    control pulse cycle time in microseconds, default